openstack/python-openstackclient/doc/source/cli/command-objects/floating-ip.rst

 .. option:: --port <port>

-    Assocaite the floating IP with port (name or ID)
+    Associate the floating IP with port (name or ID)

 .. option:: --fixed-ip-address <ip-address>